atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 the ur-example of this is Hey QT, a collaboration between AG and SOPHIE as faceless producers, Harriet Pittard as uncredited vocalist, and Hayden Dunham/"Quinn Thomas" as plastic face.

-hey qt is the ur example, just listen to the lyrics. but also lemonade in mcdonalds ads, bitch im madonna, etc...

 this is the genre which was supposed to but never did manifest in xcxworld.

-a genre dormant with sophie's death and the rise of shallow emo spoof "hyperpop".

 **dial 999 it's a good time**
 -
 - since the beginnign of her work with PC, charli's lyrics were more introspective and less irony-poisoned
 - her more straightforward PC sounds were heavily collab based
-- hifn is the protobrat because it's her first completely solo proje
+- hifn is the protobrat because it's her first completely solo project with more abrasive sounds (following 2020s late hyperpop trends) and introspective focused
+- this kind of naturally faded with sophie's death and the death of "hyperpop" into the crash era

 **i guess the apple don't fall far from the tree**
 ---